AraminaLiu/Comp-543-A4/README.md

 3.3 Text 3

 Next, your task is to build a kNN classifier, embodied by the Python function predictLabel.
-This function will take as input a text string and a number k, and then output the name of one of the 20 newsgroups.
+This function will take as input a text string and a number k, and then output the name of one of the 20 news groups.
 This name is the newsgroup that the classifier thinks that the text string is “closest” to.
 It is computed using the classical kNN algorithm.
 This algorithm first converts the input string into a TF-IDF vector (using the dictionary and count information computed over the original corpus).
 It then finds the k documents in the corpus that are “closest” to the query vector (where distance is computed using the L2 norm), and